Green Party of Canada candidates in the 2006 Canadian federal election: Charlie Howatt (Portage—Lisgar)

-Howatt holds an Agriculture degree from the University of Manitoba.
-He was twenty-five years old as of the 2006 election, working in a family farm business with his father and grandfather.
+Charlie Howatt holds an Agriculture degree from the University of Manitoba.
+He was 25 years old as of the 2006 election, working in a family farm business with his father and grandfather.
 The family enterprise grows grain and forages, and raises hogs.
 Howatt has argued that farmers can reverse a recent trend toward rural decline by adopting environmentally sound policies.
 He is active with the Pembina Soil and Crop Management Association, and often performs as a guitarist.

 Howatt defended the Canadian Wheat Board in the 2006 campaign, and criticized the packing industry for profiteering during western Canada's BSE crisis.
 He received 1,880 votes (5.10%) in 2006, finishing fourth against Conservative incumbent Brian Pallister.

 Janine Gibson (Provencher)

-Gibson was educated at the University of Manitoba and the University of Winnipeg, and has worked as an independent organic inspector since 1993.
-She is president of Canadian Organic Growers, and has worked toward the adoption of a national organic standard for Canada (Winnipeg Free Press, 4 February & 8 June 2004, Globe and Mail, 21 April 2005).
+Janine Gibson was educated at the University of Manitoba and the University of Winnipeg, and has worked as an independent organic inspector since 1993.
+She is president of Canadian Organic Growers, and has worked toward the adoption of a national organic standard for Canada (Winnipeg Free Press, 4 February and 8 June 2004, Globe and Mail, 21 April 2005).
 Gibson teaches other inspectors through the Independent Organic Inspectors Association.